Lucban Church: Architectural features

 The church follows the baroque design.
 It has a three-story facade.
 The second level features semi-circular windows flanked by Corinthian columns and niches containing statues of saints.
-The church also has an octagonal, three-story belltower standing on a square base.
+The church also has an octagonal, three-story bell tower standing on a square base.

 Administration

-San Luis Obispo Parish Church is within the jurisidiction of the Vicariate of Saint Thomas of the Roman Catholic Diocese of Lucena.
+San Luis Obispo Parish Church is within the jurisdiction of the Vicariate of Saint Thomas of the Roman Catholic Diocese of Lucena.
 Presently, it is administered by Rev. Msgr.
 Melecio Verastigue, PC and is assisted by Rev. Fr.
-Roy Cal as parochial vicar.
+Reymart Karl Estrada as parochial vicar.